Vinilificio/vinilificio.com/en/single-copy.md

 <br>
 <br>

-<b>ATTENTION</b> the orders we receive after 17 January will be scheduled starting from 17 March.
+<b>ATTENTION</b> the orders we receive after 28 January will be scheduled starting from 1 April.
 For more information please do not hesitate to [contact us](/en/contacts/).
 <br>
 <br>